UGT Unanimously Rejects Government Labour Reform — PS Also Refuses to Back Trabalho XXI in Parliament

 - Gig economy regulation: New framework for platform workers, though unions say it still favours employers.

 The CGTP, Portugal's largest and more combative union, has already called a national strike and march on Parliament for April 17.
 With the UGT now also rejecting the current draft, the government faces opposition from both wings of the labour movement — a rare unified front that significantly complicates its legislative agenda.
+Worker take-home pay is shaped by the tax code — for details on current brackets see our guide to the IRS brackets and IFICI regime.

 What Happens Next

 The ball is back in the government's court.
 If Leitão Amaro's olive branch yields fresh concessions in the Concertação Social, the UGT could yet come on board — potentially splitting the union front.
 If not, the reform moves to parliament without social partner backing, where it faces a hostile PS, an ambivalent Chega, and pressure from both the left and liberal right to reshape the bill in opposite directions.
+The pressure is mounting further — the CGTP has now called a CGTP national strike on April 17.